lucadenti6/Master-Thesis/README.md

 # Master-Thesis

-# Master's Thesis: Parametrix Method for SPDEs and Applications in Quantitative Finance
+# The stochastic parametrix method for the Backward diffusion SPDE

 Welcome to the repository dedicated to my Master's thesis in Mathematics.
 This project bridges advanced stochastic analysis, partial differential equations (PDEs), and practical quantitative financial engineering.